CONTEST INFORMATION

 PROBLEMS

-You will be given between 13 problems to solve ranging from USACO Bronze to Platinum difficulty.
+You will be given 8 to 13 problems to solve ranging from USACO Bronze to Platinum difficulty.
 The problems will not be sorted by difficulty.

 PRIZES